 See what local groups are interested in your campaign and consult the people around you about how they see the project going, their concerns, and what makes them excited about the initiative.
 The more people feel involved, the more your initiative is likely to succeed, especially if it involves local communities.

 As such, for something like the BLUE campaign to work, you want and need local people to be involved, which involves talking not only to people who want to rewild their site, but local schools, councils and neighbours who can increase the size of the wildlife network.
 This means giving talks, listening to people, and creating content that is based on solid research so the advice you’re giving is not only useful but accessible to more people.

 Showing people the benefits of your work and inviting them to lend their own spin based on where they are is also important.
 This is especially the case with rewilding where every site is different.

-- As BLUE is driven largely on our online platforms we use a combination of followers, stories of blue heart installations and individual/council participation to monitor our successes.
 In terms of biodiversity, we’re hoping to conduct research into the real world impact of our sites in the future.